ericbrewe/BreweAcademicSite/content/courses/PHYS_115/_index.md

 #### Grading Rubric

-We will use the following rubric for all graded assignments
+We will use the following rubric for all written assignments

 | Score | Meaning |
 | ---------------------| ----------------------------------------------- |